Open 24/7|$75 Certified Appraisals

-Private Sale Vehicle Tax BC: Why Buyers Overpay PST
+Private Sale Vehicle Tax BC: When Buyers Pay Tax on Value They Never Paid

 Why buyers use this page

-- Higher-mileage or rough-condition vehicles are most likely to be overtaxed
+• Higher-mileage or rough-condition vehicles are most likely to need documentation

-- A certified appraisal can lower the taxable value when the facts support it
+• A certified appraisal can support the documented value when the facts justify it

 Private Sale Vehicle Tax BC

 The biggest issue is mismatch: the market price and condition of the vehicle you bought do not match the normalized assumptions inside the tax system.
-Buyers of beaters, work trucks, older imports, and worn daily drivers get hit the hardest.
+Buyers of older daily drivers, work trucks, older imports, and below-average condition vehicles are often affected most.

 Best workflow for BC private-sale buyers